rsksmart/devportal-1.0/guides/two-way-peg-app/advanced-operations.md

 ### Converting RBTC to BTC

-Before converting the funds, we need to convert the private key into a [WIF](https://learnmeabitcoin.com/technical/wif).
-For more info, see the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Wallet_import_format#:~:text=A%20wallet%20import%20format%20(WIF,make%20it%20easier%20to%20copy.)
+Before converting the funds, we need to convert the private key into a [Wallet Import Format (WIF)](https://learnmeabitcoin.com/technical/wif).
+A WIF private key is just another way of representing your original private key.
+If you have a WIF private key, you can always convert it back in to its original format.

+For more info on WIF, see the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Wallet_import_format#:~:text=A%20wallet%20import%20format%20(WIF,make%20it%20easier%20to%20copy.)

 #### Using Rootstock Utils (Recommended)

+[Rootstock Utils](https://github.com/rsksmart/utils#rsk-utils) is used to convert keys from BTC to Rootstock.

 Step 1: Clone the [Rootstock utils project](https://github.com/rsksmart/utils).